A Bushel and a Peck: History

+Recordings

-A number of popular singers released recordings of "A Bushel and a Peck" while the show was still in rehearsals.
+A number of popular singers released recordings of "A Bushel and a Peck" while the musical was still in rehearsals.

 The most popular recording was by Perry Como and Betty Hutton, made on September 12, 1950, and released by RCA Victor.
 It reached the Billboard chart on October 21, 1950, and lasted 18 weeks, where it peaked at number 3.

-Another popular contemporary recording, made the day after the Como-Hutton one, was by Margaret Whiting and Jimmy Wakely (recorded on September 13, 1950, and released by Capitol Records as Capitol 1042).
+Another popular contemporary recording, made the day after the Como-Hutton one, was by Margaret Whiting and Jimmy Wakely recorded on September 13, 1950, and released by Capitol Records as Capitol 1042.
 The record reached the Billboard chart a week after the Como-Hutton version, on October 28, 1950, and lasted 15 weeks on the chart, peaking at number 6.

-Doris Day's recording (also made on September 13, 1950, and released by Columbia Records as 78rpm catalog number 39008 and 45rpm catalog number 45-838) made the chart on November 4, 1950, for 8 weeks, peaking at number 16.
-Day's rendition of the song enjoyed a surge in popularity due to its usage in a 2017 State Farm Insurance TV commercial.
+Doris Day's recording—also made on September 13, 1950, and released by Columbia Records as 78 rpm catalog number 39008 and 45 rpm catalog number 45-838—made the chart on November 4, 1950, for 8 weeks, peaking at number 16.
+Day's rendition of the song enjoyed a surge in popularity due to its usage in a television advertisement by State Farm Insurance in 2017.

 Other 1950 recordings that charted were by The Andrews Sisters, (Decca 27252) charting on December 9, charting for four weeks, peaking at number 22, and Johnny Desmond, (MGM 10800) charting the same day for one week at number 29.

 On December 9, all four recordings were on the Billboard chart.

 On Cash Boxs Best-Selling Record charts, where all versions of the song are combined, the song reached number 5 on December 2, 1950.

 The song gained so much popularity before the musical actually opened that it was moved from its original spot at the start of the second act into the first act.